How Top Companies Run Their Employee Referral Program

 - High-quality candidates: Your employees will want to refer the best candidates for a chance to earn cash bonuses or referral rewards if they’re hired

 - Higher employee retention rates: The employee referral process has the highest ROI of any recruitment method.
-Studies show that 46% of referred candidates stayed with the companies for at least one year
+Studies show that referred hires stay 70% longer with their employers compared to other workers

 - Lower time to hire: It takes about 55 days to fill a vacant position through traditional hiring methods like job boards and applications.
-It takes about 30 days to hire via employee referral hires
+With referrals, the hiring process takes about 30 days

 - Lower cost per hire: Ditch the headhunting company’s 20% fee and pay your current employees to boost talent acquisition.
 A $5,000 referral bonus is a lot cheaper than 20% of a $150,000 salary

-- Improved candidate experience: Having a friend or contact at the company they apply to can strongly enhance candidate experience.
+- Improved candidate experience: Having a friend or contact at the company they apply to can enhance the candidate experience.
 This is equally true for onboarding once the candidate is hired

-Now that we know the core benefits of onboarding programs let’s discuss the four ways top companies run successful employee referral programs.
+Now that we know the core benefits of onboarding programs let’s discuss how top companies run successful employee referral programs.